On this page

 To ensure the health and safety of your workers, you should:

-- check advice from the NSW Government and comply with the NSW public health orders, rules and restrictions
+- check advice from the NSW Government

 - keep up-to-date with any changes such as localised outbreaks and follow advice and restrictions for your industry/workplace.